turbot/flowpipe-docs/docs/flowpipe-hcl/trigger/http.md

 Flowpipe creates an endpoint on the flowpipe server for each `http` trigger.
 The HTTP webhook does not support any authentication mechanism, but it does have a URL with randomness to make it unguessable.
 The webhook URL path is: `/api/latest/hook/{trigger HCL label}/{random string}`, eg `/api/latest/hook/my_webhook/21ifp8truzi8y2r29jdl0qi7qt`

 The webhook URL will remain consistent across restarts.
-The {random string} is generated using the trigger name (the block label of the `trigger` ) and a global salt value.
+The &lcub;random string&rcub; is generated using the trigger name (the block label of the `trigger` ) and a global salt value.
   - Because the URL contains the trigger name, changing the trigger name will generate a new URL.
   - The salt value is stored in `~/.flowpipe/internal/salt`
   - If the file is missing or empty, flowpipe will randomly generate a new salt and write it there.
 If you want to change *all* of your webhook URLs, remove the salt value.